 Also included are several hands on projects that take you on a learn auto repair guided tour of the standard auto electrical system.
 Not only does this reinforce some theory but also demonstrates how to fix specific real world problems.
 Tracy is a retired teacher and does a great job keeping you on track.

 If they had textbooks like this when I was doing my automotive training I think that learning to fix cars would have been much easier.
-The books cover the theory and service of modern automotive engines.
+The books cover the theory and service of modern engines.
 I stress the word modern because it includes information on variable valve timing systems, hybrid and other advanced technology.
-You learn how components are designed and function to support engine operation.
+You learn how components are designed and function to support operation.

 Lots of realistic line drawings and pictures that pull things together are included.
 I have to be honest with you.
 Older editions are cheaper but still provide value.
 I purchased the 3rd edition written by Elisabeth Dorries.
 The book in my opinion was the easiest thing I ever read on the subject of auto repair.
-If you go over to amazon looking for material about fixing cars keep an eye out for this author.
+If you go over to amazon looking for material about fixing cars keep look for this author.

 Elisabeth Dorries is an ASE Certified Master Machinist, Plus Automotive and Truck Technician.
 She is also a member of SAE (Society of Automotive Engineers), STS (Service Technicians Society) and NACAT (North American Council of Automotive Teachers).
 The 4th edition is by Chris Hadfield.